|

 Final thoughts on can dogs eat dairy

-When it comes down to it, researching ingredients you’re unfamiliar with is the best way to determine whether a specific dairy product is safe for your dog.
-Thankfully, we live in a time when it’s easier to do that than ever.
-A quick search online will let you know exactly which ingredients are safe and which ones are harmful.
+A quick online search will tell you exactly which ingredients are safe and which are harmful.
 When in doubt, it’s best to avoid that product until you can do your research.

-Whether you want your canine companion to share your ice cream on a hot day or wondering if it’s safe to wrap up their prescribed medications in a piece of cheese, understand not all dairy products are created equally.
+Whether you want your canine companion to share your ice cream on a hot day or are wondering if it’s safe to wrap up their prescribed medications in a piece of cheese, understand that not all dairy products are created equally.

 Take the time to see how your dog reacts to products with lactose and become a stickler for ingredients.
 Of course, if your dog becomes sick, care for them immediately.
 These tips and tricks will help to keep your pup safe while they enjoy some of your favorite foods.